 Hawking made a striking comment about artificial intelligence, saying it might just take over.
 He thinks technology is underestimated greatly.
 Although Hawking does think AI is a threat to humanity, he doesn’t have a timeline in mind for this disaster.

 However, Hawking thinks it would be simple for the technology to operate alone and even reinvent itself when needed, making it faster and more intelligent.

-It seems that Hawking was torn between the benefits and drawbacks to AI technology.
-Here are a few of his quotes which show his true feelings and beliefs about such advancements.
+It seems that Hawking was torn between the benefits and drawbacks of AI technology.
+Here are a few of his quotes that show his true feelings and beliefs about such advancements.